turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/refactoring_patterns.markdown

   3. Why the scenario you picked is a good match for the tactic.

 ## Refactoring Pattern Stations
 For the remaining time students will disburse and work through three separate station exercises in small groups of three.

-For the first 10 minutes of each station, work through the exercise independently.
-For the last 5 minutes of each station, review your refactored code together and address any discrepancies between your answers -- are they a matter of personal style or deviations from convention?
+For the **first 10 minutes of each station**, work through the exercise independently.
+For the **last 5 minutes of each station**, review your refactored code together and address any discrepancies between your answers -- are they a matter of personal style or deviations from convention?

 * [Station 1](https://github.com/turingschool/lesson_plans/blob/master/ruby_01-object_oriented_programming_with_ruby/refactoring_patterns_station_1.markdown)
 * [Station 2](https://github.com/turingschool/lesson_plans/blob/master/ruby_01-object_oriented_programming_with_ruby/refactoring_patterns_station_2.markdown)